Makeup and Your Skin

-There are a lot of options available to teens when it comes to choosing a foundation makeup.
-Not only is the market flooded with many different brands, there are different textures too.
+There are a lot of options for teens when it comes to choosing a foundation makeup.
+Not only is the market flooded with many different brands, there are different textures, too.

 Here’s a rundown of the most common types of foundation makeup and what you can expect from each.